 It might turn out that when accepting an employee after a yearly career break, you’ll gain a rested and ultra-productive team member on board, with levels of energy unmatched by anybody else!

-Why Is It Worth Giving a Chance To a Candidate With a Gap In Their CV?
+Conclusion: Why Is It Worth Giving a Chance To a Candidate With a Gap In Their CV?

 Therefore, heuristics such as eliminating all candidates fulfilling a specific criterion (for example, a career gap) might be highly suboptimal.
-It might prevent you from spotting a real gem in the job market – someone with top skills, entrepreneurial mind, and a truly unique professional story!
+It might prevent you from spotting a real gem in the job market – someone with top skills, an entrepreneurial mind, and a truly unique professional story!

 Furthermore, a career gap can increase motivation to work and prove oneself after a long break.
 If you, as an employer, give a candidate with a career gap a chance, they might become some of your most loyal and determined employees.